๐ŸซดPhysical Science

 Radio Waves

-• Longest wavelength on the spectrum—ranging from millimeters to hundreds of kilometers
+• Longest wavelength on the spectrum, ranging from about one millimeter to hundreds of kilometers

 • Diffract around obstacles easily, which is why AM radio works even behind mountains or buildings

-• Primary applications: broadcasting (AM/FM radio, television), wireless communication, and astronomy (radio telescopes detect these from space)
+• Primary applications: broadcasting (AM/FM radio, television), wireless communication, and astronomy (radio telescopes detect these waves from distant objects in space)

 Microwaves

-• Used in radar and satellite communication because they can penetrate clouds and light rain while still being directional
+• Used in radar and satellite communication because they can penetrate clouds and light rain while still traveling in focused, directional beams

-Compare: Radio waves vs. Microwaves—both are used for communication, but microwaves' shorter wavelength allows for more focused beams (satellite dishes) while radio waves' longer wavelength lets them bend around obstacles (AM radio reception in valleys).
+Compare: Radio waves vs. Microwaves.
+Both are used for communication, but microwaves' shorter wavelength allows for more focused beams (think satellite dishes), while radio waves' longer wavelength lets them bend around obstacles (AM radio reception in valleys).

 Infrared and Visible Light